SPEAK WITH AN EXPERT

 What SOC stands for is “Security Operations Center” – a physical or virtual space that correlates all security events, validates them, and takes action to eliminate threats.
 The SOC monitors an enterprise’s networks, accounts, devices, appliances, information stores, and other assets for suspicious activity that may indicate a breach or an attack.

-How a Security Operations Center works
+How SOC Security Services Center works?

 A SOC is a on-prem., hybrid, or cloud-based strategic hub that executes and monitors security strategies in line with an organization’s people, processes, and technologies, as follows: